justiceo/spectest/README.md

 ### Check for robustness of API

 * **Randomize tests**: Run tests with `--randomize` to uncover unexpected test order dependencies.
 This is especially useful for serverless functions that should be stateless.
+* **Test dependencies**: Use the `dependsOn` field to declare operations that must succeed before a test is executed.

 * **Load testing**: Use the `--bombard` parameter to literally bombard the API with requests.
 It can also be set at the individual test case level to determine how an API would handle a flooding of that endpoint.